Program encourages informed decisionmaking by landowners considering whether to accept a voluntary purchase offer

 “Partnering with the Fond du Lac Band, the Department will strive to continue the successes of the Program by collaborating with the Tribal government on outreach to individual owners,” said Principal Deputy Special Trustee for American Indians Jerry Gidner.
 “Landowners are encouraged to learn more about their options in order to make an informed decision regarding this unique opportunity.”

 Various informational tools are available to landowners, who are encouraged to think strategically about their options and carefully consider how to use the funds they receive from selling their land.
 The Program’s website includes detailed frequently asked questions, a schedule of upcoming outreach events, and additional information to help individuals make informed decisions about their land.

 Landowners are encouraged to call the Trust Beneficiary Call Center (Call Center) at 888-678-6836 or visit their local Office of the Special Trustee for American Indians (OST) office to ensure that their address on file is current, ask questions about their land or purchase offers, and request a copy of the appraisal completed for their land.

-Overall Program Progress.
 The Buy-Back Program implements the land consolidation component of the Cobell Settlement, which provided $1.9 billion to consolidate fractional interests in trust or restricted land within a 10-year period set to expire in November 2022.
-As of 8/20, approximately $285 million remain, comprised of $156 million in the land purchase portion of the fund and $129 million in the implementation portion of the fund.
+As of November 12, 2019, approximately $262 million remain in the Trust Land Consolidation Fund, comprised of $136 million in the land purchase portion of the Fund and $126 million in the implementation portion of the Fund.